Male domestic short hair. Shy guy.

 Thanks to everyone who voted DAWG the Best Non-Profit and Best Service Organization.

-Their wooden posts are showing signs of deterioration, hastened no doubt by the number of dogs who lift their legs on the posts.
+The current structures’ wooden posts are deteriorating, hastened no doubt by the number of dogs who lift their legs on the posts.

 The roofs of two of the structures are tilting to the point that taller volunteers and visitors have hit their heads.
-The shade structure in the largest yard was placed in such a way that people must stand outside it during certain times of the day to be in the shade.
+The shade structure in the largest yard was placed in such a way that people must stand outside it during certain times of the day to escape the brutal desert sun.

-Let’s work together so our shelter dogs, volunteers and visitors are “Made in the Shade”!
+Let’s finish this final fundraising ‘lap’ so our shelter dogs, volunteers and visitors are “Made in the Shade”!

 Thank you Jackson & Whitaker and volunteers for a successful event raising more than $2600 for the Cat Cottage campaign.